 - Send auto-generated invoices to clients.

 Furthermore, you can access the client portal and import contacts in bulk, while also maintaining data privacy and data security.
-Legodesk has been at the forefront of revolutionising technology in Indian law firms.
+Legodesk has been at the forefront of revolutionizing legal technology in Indian law firms.

 Legodesk is the best cloud-based legal case management software for law professionals.
 It also helps Clients find a lawyer.
 Interested to know more?
 Sign Up today to start your free trial or contact us if you have any queries.